 At the request of DTF Magazine, Nastya Kalita met Vitya and talked to him about his interest in exploring masculinity, his attempts to record the symbiosis of strength and tenderness, his dorm shooting and unwillingness to come into contact with dark and dirty, as well as about new projects and attempts to touch the beauty of women.
 In addition, we publish some new photos of Vitya for the first time

 — How did the topic of exploring male beauty (that’s how I define your work for me) arise in your practice, and why is it male beauty?

 — In a way, I am really a researcher of male beauty.
 However, I started taking pictures of girls quite recently, too.
 Previously, I just couldn’t understand them, and all the pictures turned out ridiculous because of some kind of awkwardness, I guess.
 I didn’t go into that space for a long time and photographed what I knew very well, namely youth and guys.
 Who I was myself was my photographic comfort zone, which I gradually started to climb out of.

 — I’ve photographed girls before, but it was rare.
 It seems to me that two factors played a role here.
 The first one is that girls are often too picky about their appearance, and the second one is that there is a certain pressure from the outside on the female sex: you have to be beautiful, thin and well-groomed.
 My work just didn’t work out with that in mind: the girl looked somehow ridiculous and strange in the pictures.
 And I couldn’t understand this corporeality.

 There is still a belief that it is necessary to distinguish between the two worlds, namely the male and the female.
-So I took up the part that made more sense to me.
+So I took up the part that was more familiar to me.

 — You started taking pictures of girls nonetheless.
 Are they still ridiculous?